Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Multi-neuromodulatory dynamics in ANNs: a conceptual model

-\paragraph{Predictive network.} The predictive network is responsible for detecting changes in task contingencies by using principles inspired by predictive coding.
-It continuously compares incoming stimuli with predictions based on previous experiences to identify any discrepancies or unexpected changes \citep{barry_fast_2024}.
-When the network detects such a change in contingency—that is, when the expected relationship between stimuli and outcomes alters -- it responds by releasing a neuromodulatory signal modeled after the role of NA.
-By emulating the LC's dynamics, the signal is timed appropriately to influence the network's processing during the periods of set-shifting (\Cref{fig:F3}C).
-The released NA-like signal targets the excitatory neurons in both the actor and critic networks, enhancing synaptic plasticity by inducing correlated bursting activity among these neurons.
-As demonstrated by \citet{munn_neuronal_2023}, such correlated bursting elevates the system's arousal state, flattening the energy landscape and enhancing network flexibility \citep{aston-jones_integrative_2005}.
+\item The \textbf{predictive network} detects changes in task contingencies using principles inspired by predictive coding.
+It continuously compares incoming stimuli with predictions based on previous experiences to identify discrepancies or unexpected changes \citep{barry_fast_2024}.
+When the network detects such a change in contingency -- that is, when the expected relationship between stimuli and outcomes alters -- it responds by releasing a neuromodulatory signal modeled after NA.
+By emulating the LC's dynamics, the signal is appropriately timed to influence the network's processing during set-shifting periods (Figure \ref{fig:F3}E).
+The NA-like signal targets excitatory neurons in both the actor and critic networks, promoting synaptic plasticity by inducing correlated bursting activities in these neurons.
+As in \citet{munn_neuronal_2023, rodriguezgarcia2025gainlayer5}, such bursting elevates the arousal state, flattening the energy landscape and enhancing network flexibility \citep{aston-jones_integrative_2005}.
 Hence, this heightened arousal facilitates the reconfiguration of the network, allowing it to adapt more effectively to new contingencies by promoting the exploration of alternative actions \citep{bouret_network_2005, doya_metalearning_2002, usher_role_1999}.
-Mathematically, this modulatory NA-inspired component will be dynamically allocating attention across contingencies $C_i$ within the task, helping the agent minimize loss when adapting to new contingencies by influencing the gradient of the loss function, $\nabla_\theta L_{C_i}$.
+Intuitively, the NA-inspired component will dynamically flatten the loss landscape, enhancing a transient exploration between attractors \citep{wainstein_2025, rodriguezgarcia2025noradrenergic}. \end{itemize}